uosofkho/aaa/README.md

 ### Usage

-The web panel supports daily traffic, panel login and other notification and functions through the Telegram Bot.
-To use the bot, you need to follow the specific tutorial.
-Refer to the [blog](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html) to set the robot-related parameters in the panel, including:
+The web panel supports daily traffic, panel login, database backup, system status, client info, and other notification and functions through the Telegram Bot.
+To use the bot, you need to set the bot-related parameters in the panel, including:

-- Tg Robot Token
+- Telegram Token
-- Tg Robot Chat ID
+- Telegram Admin Chat ID
-- Tg Robot Cycle Runtime (in cron syntax)
+- Telegram Time Notification (in cron syntax)
-- Tg Robot Expiration Threshold
-- Tg Robot Traffic Threshold
-- Tg Robot Enable Sending Backup in Cycle Runtime
+- Database Backup
-- Tg Robot Enable CPU load Alarm Threshold
+- CPU Load Threshold Notification

 #### Crontab Time Format